esa-tu-darmstadt/deliba/README.md

-Benchmark Tools
+Profiling and Benchmark Tools
 ---------------
-Following benchmark tools have been used for this framework
+Following profiling and benchmark tools have been used for this framework.

 -
 -